 In addition to fitness amenities (and events) that residents want, The LA Times notes that residents are looking for community spaces that bring neighbors together.

 Common cooking spaces, dog runs, rooftop decks, common areas and the above-mentioned community gardens are just a few of those places residents can gather and get to know each other.
-And, of course, having a resident site is a great tool to use so you can communicate events on your building’s social calendar.
+And, of course, Buildium’s Resident Center lets you communicate community events and updates to residents via announcements and the message board.

 #6: Package Delivery Rooms